Saturday, July 16, 2016

 His first nine years were spent south of the Mason-Dixon Line, the youngest of two children.
 He lived in Dallas, Oklahoma City, and Memphis before moving to Detroit in 1934 during the World Series.
 Raised a Catholic, he graduated from Detroit High School and the University of Detroit, both Jesuit institutions where he majored in English and philosophy.

 A baseball player during high school, he acquired his nickname “Dutch” from teammates, who borrowed it from the Washington Senators knuckleball pitcher.
 The second Dutch Leonard served in the Navy during World War II with a Seabee unit in the South Pacific.
 Four years later, he acquired a bride and a new job with an advertising agency.

-Leonard lusted for full-time writing, and remembers a letter from his agent in 1951, which attempted to discourage him from quitting his advertising copywriting job to freelance.
+Leonard lusted for full-time writing, and remembered a letter from his agent in 1951, which attempted to discourage him from quitting his advertising copywriting job to freelance.
 He had concentrated on truck advertising for Chevrolet and, by that time, had a tank full of writing catchy ads.
-Getting out of bed at five o’clock, he wrote two pages of fiction before going to work “with the rule that I couldn’t put the water on for coffee until I’d started writing.
+Rising at five o’clock, he wrote two pages of fiction before going to work “with the rule that I couldn’t put the water on for coffee until I’d started writing.
 I’ve been a disciplined writer ever since.”

 Glitz sparkled for eighteen weeks on The New York Times bestseller list, ensuring him top billing on the literary marquee, but although the film rights were optioned by Lorimar, production stalled for more than two years.